MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password-user-attributes.md

     }
     ```

-1. To continue with the flow, the `signUp` returns `SignUpResult.CodeRequired`, which will provide access to `submitCode()` and `resendCode()`.
+1. To continue with the flow, the `signUp()` method returns `SignUpResult.CodeRequired`, which will provide access to `submitCode()` and `resendCode()`.
 To submit the code that the user supplied us with, use the following code snippet:

     ```kotlin
     CoroutineScope(Dispatchers.Main).launch {